 Another benefit of using Salesforce for your eCommerce is that, like we discussed before, no need to copy data on a daily basis.
 Everything will be created at one place and stored at one place.

 Now let’s look at the big picture, when you host an eCommerce site, you have to pay for the hosting of that site too.
 Where else would that data be stored?
 That becomes an unnecessary requirement as Salesforce itself provides you with lots of space for storage of this data.
-This results in a reduction of investment for your eCommerce.
+This results in a reduction of your eCommerce.

 When we use Visualforce and Apex, we get a much more simplifies version of the good old fashioned HTML and JS.
 CSS is still equally required.
 However, sending AJAX requests and working with data becomes way too easy when we are using VF and APEX as compared to HTML and JS.